-A. Electric power operated tools and power cords shall have the third wire ground whole and in a.
-All 120-volt single-phase, 15-and 20-ampere receptacle outlets, which are not a part of the permanent wiring of the building or structure, and which are in use by
+- A. Electric power operated tools and power cords shall have the third wire ground whole and in place.
+Double insulated tools shall be clearly marked.
+Protection against electrical shock shall be ensured by using: - a.
+All 120-volt single-phase, 15-and 20-ampere receptacle outlets, which are not a part of the permanent wiring of the building or structure, and which are in use by employees, shall have approved ground-fault circuit interrupters for personnel protection.

-- employees, shall have approved ground-fault circuit interrupters for personnel protection. - All electric powered hand operated tools and power cords when used shall have approved ground-fault circuit interrupters for personal protection. - B. Pneumatic power tools shall be secured to the hose or whip by some positive means to prevent the tool from becoming accidentally disconnected.
+- b.
+All electric powered hand operated tools and power cords when used shall have approved ground-fault circuit interrupters for personal protection. - B. Pneumatic power tools shall be secured to the hose or whip by some positive means to prevent the tool from becoming accidentally disconnected.
 Tools shall not be hoisted or lowered by their hoses. - a.
 All pneumatically driven nailers, staplers and other similar equipment provided with automatic fastener feed, which operate at more than 100 psi pressure at the tool, shall have a safety device on the muzzle to prevent the tool from ejecting fasteners, unless the muzzle is in contact with the work surface. - C. Power-actuated tools shall be operated only by employees who have been trained in the operation of the particular tool in use.
 Reference 29 CFR 1926-302(e), - D. Hand tools shall be kept in good condition sharp, clean, oiled, dressed, and not abused. - E. Tools subject to impact (chisels, star drills, caulking irons) tend to "mushroom" and shall be kept dressed to avoid flying spalls. - F. Tools shall not be used beyond their capacity; use of "cheaters" with tools is prohibited.
 Use the proper tool for the job. - G. Wooden handles of tools shall be kept free of splinters and cracks and be kept tight in the tool.